astrohart/MFR/MFR.File.Stream.Providers/README.md

 | pathname | [System.String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') | (Required.)
 A [String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') that contains the fully-qualified
 pathname of a file to have a stream opened for it. |

+##### Remarks

+If the file having the specified `pathname` already has a stream opened upon it, then the ticket that corresponds to that stream is returned.

 <a name='M-MFR-File-Stream-Providers-FileStreamProvider-RedeemTicket-System-Guid-'></a>
 ### RedeemTicket(ticket) `method`